Addicted to busy

 It is a seriously flawed illusion.

-The last few days I have been watching myself as my days are crammed from the moment I get up to the moment I go to bed with meetings and busyness.
-There is a never ending constant backlog of emails and reading to attend to.
-I was noticing a low grade feeling of exhaustion.
+The last few days, I have been watching myself as my days are crammed from the moment I get up to the moment I go to bed with meetings and busyness. Â There is a never-ending, constant backlog of emails and reading to attend to.
+I was noticing a low-grade feeling of exhaustion.
 Tinged with resentment.

-On reflection it had nothing to do with the number of meetings, or real mental or physical exhaustion.
+On reflection, it had nothing to do with the number of meetings or real mental or physical exhaustion.

 Many people I know have become so addicted to busy that they have completely lost touch with who they are.
-And many of these people are staying busy because the very act of stopping will open the flood gates of all kinds of thoughts and feelings, specifically the ones that will inform them that they have built a life that is incongruent with their deepest yearning.
+And many of these people are staying busy because the very act of stopping will open the floodgates of all kinds of thoughts and feelings, specifically the ones that will inform them that they have built a life that is incongruent with their deepest yearning.

 Every human I know has a part of themselves that is nourished by beauty, silence, contemplation, reverie.